-Of course Rango is going to be capable of playing those blistering flamenco runs on the guitar.
+Of course Rango is capable of playing those blistering flamenco runs on the guitar.
 What else is he going to do with his time?
 Truly an artist in all facets, amirite?

 This one is in a Viewers Are Geniuses sort of way.
-However it might be a bit of a stretch, some scientists think that humans got the notion of dragons from our brains fusing our mental image of the main predators together at an earlier point in our evolution.
-Which mostly consist of Snakes, birds of prey and cats.
-On the size scale that our heroes are on, snakes and hawks seem like dragons to them and, for the most part, that's how they act.
+Though this theory might be kind of a stretch, some scientists think that humans got the notion of dragons from our brains fusing our mental image of the main predators at an earlier point in our evolution together — snakes, birds of prey, and cats.
+On the scale that our heroes are on, snakes and hawks seem like dragons to them and, for the most part, that's how they act.

 The Spirit of the West is more like the Spirit of the Western.

-After Rango meets The Spirit of the West, Roadkill mentions that "we see what we need to see" in reference to the spirit.
-Rango needed to be a tough guy, so who better to take advice on playing a tough guy in a western setting than Clint Eastwood?!.
+After Rango meets the Spirit of the West, Roadkill mentions that "we see what we need to see" in reference to the spirit.
+Rango needed to be a tough guy, so who better to take advice from on playing a tough guy in a Western setting than Clint Eastwood?!.

-Notice how Rango broke a fine bottle of water which was probably worth more than he was.
-Notice the mayor not noticing?
-This could either be interpreted as Played for Laughs or the Mayor just didn't care, given that he was hoarding the vast majority of Dirt's water supply.
+Notice how Rango breaks a fine bottle of water which is probably worth more than he is.
+Notice the Mayor not noticing?
+This could either be interpreted as Played for Laughs, or that the Mayor just doesn't care, given that he was hoarding the vast majority of Dirt's water supply.

-In the very first scene with Rango and the mayor's conversation, the mayor says that he's lived long enough to remember a time where the Mojave desert had flowing water.
-This answers a question not particularly raised: Why are there so many mammals and other animals not indigenous to a desert environment living in it?
+In Rango and the mayor's first conversation, the mayor says that he's lived long enough to remember a time where the Mojave desert had flowing water.
+This answers a question not particularly raised: why are there so many mammals and other animals not indigenous to a desert environment living in it?
 Because long ago they did at one point have an environment suited for them, until eventually the water flow was directed elsewhere and the place dried up.

 Rango is a chameleon, as well as an actor.
-What better vocation for him than someone who can blend into their new surroundings?
+What better vocation for someone who can physically blend into their surroundings wherever they go?